sebastianrb/questionnaire-app/team-project-2-encyclopedia-entries/apt-vine-snake-entry-1.md

 ## Special Notes

 `<div>`s should only be used when no semantic tag is available for the task at hand.
-For example, to define a navigation bar, usage of the `<nav>` element is preferred.
+For example, to define a navigation bar the `<nav>` element is preferred.

 Because `<div>`s are block elements, they will be positioned under the previous element.
 This attribute can be changed by changed its display property to `inline` or `inline-block`.